Ryzen 9 5900XT vs Ryzen AI Max PRO 390

 So, is Ryzen AI Max PRO 390 better than Ryzen 9 5900XT?

-It depends on what matters more to you.
+It depends on what you want from the system.
 For gaming, Ryzen AI Max PRO 390 is ahead with a 6.1% average FPS lead across 50 shared CPU game tests in our data.
 For rendering, compiling, streaming, and heavier multitasking, Ryzen 9 5900XT pulls ahead with 2.2% better PassMark.

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Ryzen 9 5900XT is the better fit.
+For streaming, content creation, and heavier multitasking, Ryzen 9 5900XT is the stronger fit.
 You are getting 2.2% better PassMark, backed by 16 cores and 32 threads.

 Which one is the smarter buy today, not just the cheaper CPU?

-Ryzen AI Max PRO 390 is still the faster CPU overall, but Ryzen 9 5900XT makes more sense if price matters more than absolute performance.
-Ryzen AI Max PRO 390 is 71.9% more expensive on MSRP at $600 MSRP versus $349 MSRP, and it gives you a 6.1% average FPS lead across 50 shared CPU game tests in our data.
-The trade-off is that Ryzen 9 5900XT is still stronger for heavier multi-core work with 2.2% better PassMark.
-Ryzen 9 5900XT is also 75.6% better value on MSRP (126.4 vs 72.0 PassMark/$), which is why it is easier to justify for price-conscious builds on paper.
+Ryzen AI Max PRO 390 is still the faster CPU overall, but Ryzen 9 5900XT is easier to justify if budget matters more than peak performance.
+Ryzen AI Max PRO 390 comes in 71.9% more expensive on MSRP at $600 MSRP versus $349 MSRP, and it still gives you a 6.1% average FPS lead across 50 shared CPU game tests in our data.
+The compromise is that Ryzen 9 5900XT is still stronger for heavier multi-core work with 2.2% better PassMark.
+Ryzen 9 5900XT is also 75.6% better value on MSRP (126.4 vs 72.0 PassMark/$), which is why it can still make sense for tighter-budget builds on paper.

 Which one is more future-proof for 2026 and beyond?